amirkhasru123/project8bc/verilog/chipverify/2datatypes/readme.txt

 ##Implementation: string.v

 ####Scalar & Vector
-	1. 1 bit net or wire
+	1 bit net or wire
+	By default any identifier is a scalar.

-	2. Multiple bit net or wire is vector
+	Multiple bit net or wire is vector

-	3. We can perform operation directly to a bit
+	We can perform operation directly to a bit
-	4. [a:b] can be used to part select
+	[a:b] can be used to part select

 ##Code Explanation
 	reg [7:0] addr; //8-bit vector